Classical solution to a multidimensional stochastic Burgers equation via forward-backward SDEs: Introduction

 \section{Introduction}

-In this article, we study the multidimensional stochastic Burgers equation \aaa{ y(t,x) = h(x) + \int_0^t \hs \big[\nu \Dl y(s,x) - (y,\nabla)y(s,x) + f(s,x,y) \big] ds + \int_0^t g(s,x) dB_s } on $[0,T] \x \Rnu^n$, where $h$ is the random initial condition, $\nu>0$ is the viscosity, and $B_t$ is a $d$-dimensional Brownian motion.
-We obtain the existence and uniqueness of a global strong adapted solution to \rf{viscous} in the space $\C([0,T],\Rnu^n)$ without any gradient-type assumptions on $f$, $g$, and $h$.
-Our results also hold for the case when $\Rnu^n$ is replaced with the $n$-dimensional torus.
+In this article, we obtain the existence and uniqueness of a global classical solution to the multidimensional stochastic Burgers equation \aaa{ y(t,x) = h(x) + \int_0^t \hs \big[\nu \Dl y(s,x) - (y,\nabla)y(s,x) + f(s,x,y) \big] ds + \eta(t,x) } on $[0,T] \x \Rnu^n$, where $h$ is a random initial data, $f$ is a deterministic function representing force, and $\eta(t,x)$ is a noise smooth in $x$ and rough in time.
+In particular, $\eta(t,x)$ can be a stochastic integral $\int_0^t g(s,x) dB_s$, assumed to be defined for each $x$, but this choice does not affect our analysis.
+Importantly, we do not assume that any of the functions $f$, $\eta$, or $h$ are of gradient form.

-In the last two decades much activities have been focused on the problem of Burgers turbulence \cite{boritchev, bec, bec1, bec2, frish, gotoh, gurbatov}, that is, the study of solutions to a Burgers equation with a random initial condition or force.
-The interest in Burgers turbulence is motivated by its emerging applications in cosmology, fluid dynamics, superconductors, etc. Zel'dovich \cite{zeldovich} proposed to use the multidimensional Burgers equation to study the formation of large scale structures in the Universe.
-Kardar, Parisi, and Zhang \cite{kardar} showed that the Burgers equation with the random force can be used to study the dynamics of interfaces.
-Blatter et al. \cite{blatter} used the Burgers equation to model vortices in high-temperature superconductors.
-An informative survey on Burgers turbulence is contained in \cite{bec}.
+In the past two decades many works have been dedicated to the problem of Burgers turbulence (see, e.g., \cite{assing, bec1, bec2, bertini, boritchev, Christian, daprato, gotoh, gurbatov1}), that is, the study of solutions to a Burgers equation with a random initial condition or force.
+In the extensive survey on Burgers turbulence \cite{bec}, Bec and Khanin refer the multidimensional extension of a stochastic Burgers equation in the non-potential case as an important open question.
+The authors illustrate that when the forcing and the initial data are potential (i.e., represented as gradients of other functions), the potential character of the velocity field is conserved by the dynamics, so the situation carry many similarities with the one-dimensional case \cite{bec}.
+Further, the authors in \cite{bec} explicitly pose the question of what happens when the potentiality assumption of the flow is dropped.

+Our main motivation in studying the multidimensional viscous Burgers equation with smooth random forces is its application to the theory of hydrodynamical turbulence \cite{bec, boritchev, iturriaga1}.
+As such, equations of form \rf{viscous} are frequently used as a model of randomly driven Navier-Stokes equations without pressure \cite{14,12}.

+In this work, we propose a method of obtaining a global classical solution to stochastic Burgers equation \rf{viscous} based on a fixed point argument of the associated forward-backward SDE (FBSDE) and a gradient estimate.
+First, we transform \rf{viscous} to a random PDE, and then introduce a sequence of stopping times making the noise globally bounded.
+This allows us to apply FBSDE techniques similar to the case of deterministic PDEs \cite{delarue, peng92}, and also, to make use of our own result on a gradient estimate for PDEs by means of FBSDEs.